The most important fact to know is Insulin resistance is the major driver of obesity, diabetes and high blood sugars.

 Those, like myself, who had childhood obesity will find it hardest of all to lose weight since they have had it their entire lives.
 One of the biggest risk factors for obesity in young adults is childhood obesity.
 Those who have childhood obesity have more than 17 times the risk of obesity going into adulthood.

-The conventional and disastrously incorrect thinking is that controlling the blood sugar is the most important part of diabetes – its just non-sense according to Dr Fung.
+The conventional and disastrously incorrect thinking is that controlling the blood sugar is the most important part of diabetes – it’s just non-sense according to Dr Fung.

-You might think that the better you can control the sugar, the better diabetes and the healthier you will become.
+You might think that the better you can control the sugar, the better your diabetes and the healthier you will become.
 You might also be disastrously wrong and cause yourself irreparable damage with this strategy.
 You are not to blame yourself, that was the conventional thought.
 These type 2 diabetics intensified their insulin treatment to tightly control the blood sugars.
 They started taking insulin every day to control their blood sugar.
 This made insulin more resistant was pushing them towards the terrible consequences of diabetes.
 Even though, sugars were very well controlled.

 But what happened to their insulin resistance?
-The more insulin they took, the more insulin resistance they became.
+The more insulin they took, the more insulin resistant they became.
 Since diabetes is a disease of insulin resistance, that means their diabetes was getting worse, not better.
 High levels of insulin cause insulin resistance.
 High levels of insulin cause weight gain.
 It is not the blood sugar level that causes diabetes or weight gain.

 Eating 500 fewer calories than yesterday becomes rather insignificant.
 The major question in obesity is this: What is driving up my insulin?
 Since insulin levels are way up, the body gains weight.
 Reducing daily calorie intake doesn’t matter.
 The body will only further reduce caloric expenditure to match and make the body gain weight.
 Insulin drives weight gain.